 July 2018 Vol 9, No 7

 The Mesothelioma Center: A Valuable Resource to Patients and Specialists in the Mesothelioma Community

-For over 10 years, The Mesothelioma Center has provided quality resources and information for patients and their family members coping with mesothelioma.
-The publisher of JONS had the pleasure of meeting with Medical Outreach Director Missy Miller to talk about the mission of The Mesothelioma Center and the services it offers to patients.
+JONS talks with Medical Outreach Director Missy Miller about the mission of The Mesothelioma Center and the vital services it offers to patients.

 Primary care providers (PCPs) are interested in receiving survivorship care plans (SCPs), but all too often they either do not receive them, don’t know that they did, or don’t have easy access to them.

-Existing research provides minimal evidence that survivorship care plans (SCPs) improve quality of life in cancer survivors, but according to Paul B. Jacobsen, PhD, from the National Cancer Institute (NCI), this lack of evidence might actually be due to heterogeneity across SCPs and the low likelihood that SCP delivery alone will influence health outcomes down the line.
+Existing research provides minimal evidence that survivorship care plans improve quality of life in cancer survivors.
+This lack of evidence might be due to heterogeneity across SCPs and the low likelihood that SCP delivery alone will influence health outcomes down the line.

 Survivorship care plans (SCPs) have been in the realm of cancer care for years now, but the research around the benefit of SCPs is inconclusive, and providers still struggle with their implementation.